thestics/language_bot/README.md

 - info about commands
 - info about words input format
 - manual time scheduling
+- automatic
-- ability to skip word in case user struggle to answer it
+- ability to skip word in case if user struggle to answer it
 - ability to show full list of uploaded words

-## Feachures to be released
+## Features to be released
-- Division of uploaded words into learned/to be learned
+- division of uploaded words into learned/to be learned
-- Statistics about your learn pace (how many attemts it took you to learn the word, average time of answering etc.)
+- statistics about your learn pace (how many attempts it took you to learn the word, average time of answering etc.)
-- Pre-defined schedule markups (every couple of hours, n times a day etc.)
+- pre-defined schedule markups (every couple of hours, n times a day etc.)
-- Rework of user input orientation (buttons much more user friendly than typed commands)
+- rework of user input orientation (buttons much more user friendly than typed commands)